loyahdev/WiiUDownloaderAndroid/README.md

 WiiUDownloader is a Kotlin Android app that allows you to download Wii U games from Nintendo's servers.
 It has an easy to use GUI to browse and download Wii U titles and save them to a location of your choice.
 It also supports on device decryption and extraction to be used with popular emulators or on a Wii U console.

 To download and decrypt titles, the app uses python and chaquopy with publicly availble code that was modified heavily to work within the app.
+As well WiiUDownloaderAndroid has basic support for background downloading but I wouldn't rely on it for the sake of data loss.

 ## Features